Individual ELO Design

 - Understand the NH Department of Labor rules around work-based learning.

 Competencies are clear criteria that guide students’ learning and translate the learning into credit towards graduation.
 Competencies lend themselves to interdisciplinary thinking, so an ELO may cross multiple content areas.
-A competency map is a good tool to show the connection between ELO activities and the competencies the student is working to master.

 4. Essential question